libccy/vivaldi-archvie/README.md

 ###Audo-hide addressbar
 Show addressbar only when focused or page loading(doesn't work when tabs are set to top).
+To toggle addressbar manually, move the mouse slowly to the top of the browser.
 ````html
 <script src="tweaks/addressbar/main.js"></script>
 ````